 Some farming couples pursue mediation or collaboration in hopes of achieving a mutually beneficial outcome.
 If one spouse is more involved in the farming business, that person may come away with both farm property and debt, while the other may receive retirement assets, other property, or a lump sum.
 Some spouses waive property in exchange for larger alimony payments.
 Others choose to sell their farm and start fresh with equally divided proceeds.
 Additional solutions include long-term payouts or farmland rental.

 No one approach works for every farming couple.
 With a spirit of cooperation and counsel from the right attorney, it’s possible for both spouses to thrive after divorce.

 As a Minnesota farmer, you need advice from an attorney who understands the ins and outs of divorce in your home state.
-The Brown Law Offices, P.A. can help.
+The law firm of Barna, Guzy & Steffen, Ltd. can help.
 Reach out today to learn about next steps in your divorce.